 The Vertical Blocking Material end is flush with the face of the Eave Fascia Trim Board.

-Eave Metal Drip Edge stops just short of the thickness of the Cladding so it and the Gutter (installed later) will end on the face of the Cladding.
+Eave Metal Drip Edge stops just short of the thickness of the Exterior Wall Covering so it and the Gutter (installed later) will end on the face of the Exterior Wall Covering.

-The lower face of the Through the Wall (Z Bar) Flashing is extended past the end of the Vertical Blocking/Backing Material an inch or two to cover the intersection of the Cladding and the end of the Vertical Blocking/Backing Material.
+The lower face of the Through the Wall (Z Bar) Flashing is extended past the end of the Vertical Blocking/Backing Material an inch or two to cover the intersection of the Exterior Wall Covering and the end of the Vertical Blocking/Backing Material.
 It also serves as the counter flashing of the roof to wall flashing that will extend into the gutter.

 To make a better seal (sealed later) and divert water off the top of the Vertical Blocking/Backing Material, the Through the Wall (Z Bar) Flashing is extended here past the end of the Vertical Blocking/Backing Material, cut, and bent up about an inch.

-If the Cladding/Siding includes a Weep Metal Edge, it is next installed over the Through the Wall (Z Bar) Flashing.
+If the Exterior Wall Covering includes a Weep Metal Edge, it is next installed over the Through the Wall (Z Bar) Flashing.